ElisaMarchete/Challenge04-Web-APIs/README.md

 Welcome to the README file for the Code Quiz!

 ## Description
 This code quiz is designed to test your knowledge of programming concepts and syntax in a specific programming language.
-In this quiz, you will be presented with a series of multiple-choice questions and coding challenges.
-You will have a limited amount of time to answer each question, and your score will be calculated based on the number of correct answers you provide.
+In this quiz, you will be presented with a series of multiple-choice questions.
+You will have a limited amount of time to answer each question, and your score will be calculated based on the time remaining.

 ## Table of Contents
 1. To start the quiz, open the index.html file in your web browser.